-In the fourth of a series on the anniversary of the Land Registration Act 2002, a Land Registry lawyer considers developments in relation to charges and priorities.
+In the fourth of a series on the anniversary of the Land Registration Act 2002, an HM Land Registry lawyer considers developments in relation to charges and priorities.

 Background to changes to the registration of charges in the Land Registration Act 2002